Hassan-Ibrahim-1/research/README.md

+> This project isn't yet meant to be used by anybody yet, it's still in development.
+>
 ## About
 Research is a simple simple chatbot that can do some basic interactions like reading from a file or fetching content from a link.